evildmp/conference-handbook/handbook/timeline.rst

 Dates
 -----

-Are your proposed dates affected by public holidays, scheduled elections, sporting events, concerts, G8 summits?
+Are your proposed dates likely to be affected by public holidays, scheduled elections, sporting events, `boy bands <http://2015.djangocon.eu/news/boy-band-disrupts-djangocon-europe/>`_, G8 summits, religious holidays?

 It can be harder than you think to find a suitable window, especially for a larger event in a smaller city.

+Don't forget that your attendees may need a day either side of the event.

 Venues
 ------

-Make some initial enquiries at local venues, about:
+Make some initial enquiries at :doc:`local venues </essentials/venues>`, about:

 * capacity
 * suitability
 * availability
 * price
+* key :doc:`/essentials/services`:
+  * catering
   * accessibility
   * Internet provision

 Fellow organisers
 -----------------